Techie5879/SnapScribe/Frontend_resources.md

 - Codecademy - Good place for learning Javascript, JSX and start with React.js.
 Before learning React.js, you must be comfortable with the basics of Javascript and JSX.

+- [Javascript Mastery](https://www.youtube.com/@javascriptmastery) - Great guided projects and will get you up and running with React very quick!
+Highly recommended.
+They describe a great project structure at the beginning of every video which would help to keep modularity of React.

+- [Net Ninja](https://www.youtube.com/@NetNinja) - Great playlists on more technical aspects of React like Form handling, submission handling, etc.

 ### UI Component Libraries
 - [Material-UI](https://mui.com/material-ui/getting-started/overview/) - A popular React component library that follows Google's Material Design guidelines.
 It provides a wide range of pre-built UI components and styles.